racktivity/ext-lfw/docs/alkiradocs/Macros/MacroDashboard.md

 #Dashboard Macro
-The Dashboard macro allows you to add pages or other macros as widgets in your Alkira page.
+The `dashboard` macro allows you to add pages or other macros as widgets in your Alkira page.

 ##Parameters